Priceless-P/demand-cli/README.md

 [![Forks](https://img.shields.io/github/forks/demand-open-source/demand-cli?style=social)](https://github.com/demand-open-source/demand-cli)
 ![Release](https://img.shields.io/github/v/release/demand-open-source/demand-cli)

 **Demand CLI** is a proxy that let miners to connect to and mine with [Demand Pool](https://dmnd.work).
-It serves two primary purposes:
+It serves three primary purposes:
   1. Translation: Enables miners using StratumV1 to connect to the Demand Pool without requiring firmware updates.
 Sv1 messages gets translated to Sv2.
   2. Job Declaration (JD): Allows miners to declare custom jobs to the pool using StratumV2.
+  3. Solo Mining: Skip pool entirely and mine solo

 ## Features
 - **Stratum V2 Support**: Uses the secure and efficient Stratum V2 protocol for communication with the pool.
 - **Job Declaration**: Enables miners to propose custom block templates to the pool.
 This helps make mining more decentralized by allowing miners to pick the transactions they want to include in a block.
 - **Stratum V1 Translation**: Acts as a bridge, allowing StratumV1 miners to connect to the Demand Pool without firmware updates.
+- **Solo Mining Mode**: Allows miners to mine independently without a pool.
 - **Flexible Configuration**: Provides options for customization.
 This allows users to optimize the tool for their specific mining environment.
 - **Monitoring API**: Provides HTTP endpoints to monitor proxy health, pool connectivity, miner performace, and system resource usage in real-time.